 In addition to the dim prospects for rising real incomes, the massive adverse effects from natural disasters persist.
-The results of the WoAA indicate that 4.1 million households (around 27 million Afghans) were affected in 2022 by natural disasters that resulted in lost incomes, reduced food security, and greater need to borrow at the detriment of their future economic prospects.
+An estimated 4.1 million households (around 27 million Afghans) were affected in 2022 by natural disasters that resulted in lost incomes, reduced food security, and greater need to borrow at the detriment of their future economic prospects.